-The United States Environmental Protection Agency (“EPA”) issued a January 14th Federal Register Notice proposing a rule addressing Clean Air Act National Emission Standards for Hazardous Air Pollutants (“NESHAP”) for refractory products manufacturing.
-See 86 Fed.
-Reg.
-3079.
+The United States Environmental Protection Agency (“EPA”) issued a final rule addressing the Clean Air Act National Emission Standards for Hazardous Air Pollutants (“NESHAP”) for Publicly Owned Treatment Works (“POTW”).

-The proposal constitutes the residual risk and technology review (“RTR”) for the Refractory Products Manufacturing NESHAP source category.
+A key portion of the final rule finalizes the Clean Air Act NESHAP residual risk and technology review (“RTR”) conducted for the POTW source category.

-As to the residual risk review, EPA is required to evaluate the risk to public health remaining after application of the technology-based standards and revise the standards, if necessary, to provide an ample margin of safety to protect public health or to prevent, taking into consideration costs, energy, safety, and other relevant factors, an adverse environmental effect.
+The residual risk review requires the evaluation of the risk to public health remaining after application of the technology-based standards.
+The standards must be revised, if necessary, to provide an ample margin of safety to public health or to prevent, taking into consideration cost, energy, safety, and other relevant factors, an adverse environmental effect.

-- Amend provisions addressing emissions during periods of startup, shutdown, and malfunction
+Revised regulatory provisions pertaining to emissions during periods of startup, shutdown, and malfunction

-A copy of the Federal Register Notice can be downloaded here.
+A copy of the final rule can be downloaded here.